CalebBap/text_converter/README.md

 1. Clone or download the repository
 2. In Command Prompt, navigate to the directory in which the repository has been cloned/downloaded
 3. Run the following command `npm install`
-4. Next, run the app by executing the command `npm install`
+4. Next, run the app by executing the command `npm start`

 ### Usage
 To use this app: